48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Currently Not calling multiple containers (only 1)!
     Create a workflow with bigger fan-outs
 - Kill containers without requests for 5 seconds
+- BIG fan-outs give deadlock on gateway?
-- PERFORMANCE: Client code too slow to invoke remote building the dag is slow?
+- PERFORMANCE: Client code too slow to invoke remote building the dag is slow!
+(0.2 seconds for 90 fan-out tasks) less iterations through the structures parallelize DAG creation?

 - Rename `FlaskExecutor` to `WebServerExecutor`
 - Improve user interface (user should instantiate a `LocalExecutor.Configure() -> LocalExecutorConfiguration` and when calls compute, pass the LocalExecutorConfiguration which is used to instantiate then)